 POSIX Shared Memory API.

-The posix-shm allows the creation and access of POSIX shared memory objects.
+The posix-shm library allows the creation and access of POSIX shared memory objects.
 A POSIX shared memory object is in effect a file handle which can be used by several processes to access the same region of shared memory.

 #t if the current platform supports POSIX shared memory, #f otherwise.